oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

 If your Mac has an M1 chip, follow these instructions instead:

-1. [Install](https://stackoverflow.com/a/64883440) Rosetta 2 and [create](Creating-rosetta-terminal.md) a Rosetta 2 terminal.
+1. If not yet installed, install Rosetta 2 with the following command:  `softwareupdate --install-rosetta`.
+Rosetta 2 translates Intel-based apps to run on Apple silicon Macs.

+2. Next, we'll create two aliases to make ite more convenient to switch between Mac M1s' *ARM* architecture and the emulated *Intel* architecture.
+To do so, run the following in the terminal (change "zsh" to "bash" if you're using a bash terminal):
+    ```shell
+    $ alias arm="env /usr/bin/arch -arm64 /bin/zsh --login"
+    $ alias intel="env /usr/bin/arch -x86_64 /bin/zsh --login"
+    ```
+    Now, run `intel` in the terminal followed by `arch`.
+You should see `i386` being printed.
+This is the architecture we'll use for this installation process. (**Note:** To change back to ARM64, run "arm" or simply open a new terminal).
-2. Inside the Rosetta terminal perform the Downloading and prerequisites steps (**Note:** If `sudo easy_install pyyaml` does not work try using `pip3 install pyyaml`).
+3. Inside the Rosetta terminal (i386) perform the Downloading and prerequisites steps (**Note:** If `sudo easy_install pyyaml` does not work try using `pip3 install pyyaml`).

-3. Open the rosetta terminal and run `python -m scripts.start`
+4. Open the rosetta terminal (from step 2) and run `python -m scripts.start`

 ## Install prerequisites